Adopting a Dog or Cat at Almost Home!

 Your application may be one of dozens!
 And, though every email and phone call is important to us (and to the animals!), we might not be able to get back to you.

-With upwards to 100 animals in our care at any time, and our shelter being supported entirely by volunteers, the process to adopt can sometimes take time.
+With many animals in our care at any time, and our shelter being supported entirely by volunteers, the process to adopt can sometimes take time.
 We appreciate your understanding and patience and are very grateful to you for your decision to adopt.